ArnavAgarwal-Mr-AR/Retro-Image-Conversion-Studio/README.md

 ## ⚠️
 After running the file in terminal you wont be able to see the image directly.
 You have to zoom in terminal using ```ctrl```+```-```.
 This will help you see the ASCII image.
 Further modification (if needed for better results) is explained in comments in python file.
+The color will also depend on the platform you use to code, some code will show different colors for windows termial and VS Code.
+Its advised not to use Jupyter or Kaggle or any other online notebook for this.

 **Hope you like it ☺️**